DrakirL/DrakirL.github.io/p10/class/knight.md

 **Toppling Strike** <br>
 When you make a Martial Attack against a creature standing on solid ground, you can use 1 Action to roll your Maneuver Die and add it to your Test.
 On a hit, you may also knock down the target, provided it is no larger than you.

-## Knight Subclass: Paragon
+## Knight Subclass: Champion
-THEME: Combat is a simple sport, and you are a world class professional.
+THEME: Heroics is a simple sport.
+You are a world class professional.

-### Level 1: Prodigial Combatant?
-Additional Fighting Style?
+### Level 1: Prodigial Combatant
-You gain a second benefit of your choice from your *Fighting Style* feature? <br>
-Learn maneuvers early, and learn 3 more?
+Your Combat Mastery is equal to 2 + your Level, instead of 1 + your Level.

-### Level 1: Simply Superior
+### Level 1: Simply Superior (*Repeatable*)
-You gain 1 additional Skill Point this level. <br>
+Increase your Grade for one Skill by 1. <br>
 Increase one of your Attributes by 1, up to 5.

-### Level 2: Simply Superior
-You gain 1 additional Skill Point this level. <br>
-Increase one of your Attributes by 1, up to 5.

-### Level 3: Simply Superior
-You gain 1 additional Skill Point this level. <br>
-Increase one of your Attributes by 1, up to 5.

-### Level 4: Simply Superior
-You gain 1 additional Skill Point this level. <br>
-Increase one of your Attributes by 1, up to 5.

-### Level 5: Simply Superior
-You gain 1 additional Skill Point this level. <br>
-Increase one of your Attributes by 1, up to 5.

-# FUTURE SUBCLASSES

 ## Knight Subclass: Banneret
 THEME: Lead armies across scarred battlefields with the song of hope and volition in their hearts.